Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Caveats

 \subsection{Changes in the disk component}

 One consequence of the scenario proposed in this paper is that the observed disk emission should vary when the disk warps.
 Within our assumptions, however, the accretion disk is always aligned with the black hole spin axis in the soft and soft-intermediate states.
-There is thus no direct comparison between a warped / un-warped inner region in a given source, unless one is able to access the entire multi-color black-body spectrum before and after the warp.
-This is hardly possible, as the disk temperature typically lies around or below $1$\,keV in the hard and hard-intermediate states (i.e., non-warped in our case), where Galactic absorption is significant.
+There is thus no direct comparison between a warped and an nonwarped inner region in a given source, unless one is able to access the entire multi-color blackbody spectrum before and after the warp.
+This is hardly possible, as the disk temperature typically lies around or below $1$\,keV in the hard and hard-intermediate states (i.e., nonwarped in our case), where Galactic absorption is significant.

 There is however some evidence that the disk is not a simple multi-color black body.
-In many cases, the spectrum of an X-ray binary in the soft-state deviates from expectations.
+In many cases, the spectrum of an X-ray binary in the soft state deviates from expectations.
 This problem is usually solved for by adding a multiplicative color-correction factor $f_{\rm col}$ \citep{ST95, Davis19}.
-Its value is unknown, and can vary, but it is usually in the range of $1.5-2$ \citep{Davis19}, thus impacting the black-body norm by a factor $f_{\rm col}^4 \approx 5-16$.
+Its value is unknown, and can vary, but it is usually in the range of $1.5-2$ \citep{Davis19}, thus impacting the blackbody norm by a factor $f_{\rm col}^4 \approx 5-16$.
 While we acknowledge that there are many credible explanations for the observed deviations \citep[see, e.g.,][section 5.1]{2005ApJ...621..372D, Done07}, a warped disk should also produce similar effects by changing the apparent temperature or norm.